-While the application shows good weak scaling making also higher resolved global simulations possible, the strong scaling on GPUs is relatively weak, which limits the options to increase turnover with more nodes.
+Computing Center.
+While the application shows good weak scaling over the tested 16-fold increase in grid size and node count, making also higher resolved global simulations possible, the strong scaling on GPUs is relatively weakpoor, which limits the options to increase turnover with more nodes.
 Initial experiments demonstrate that the ICON-A model can simulate downward propagating OBO jets, which are driven by wave meanflow interaction.

-20 1 Introduction
+1 Introduction

 Numerical weather prediction (NWP) and climate research make use of numerical models which solve discretized equations for fluid dynamics on the globe.
 For NWP and many research applications the resolution is chosen as high as possible for the available computing resources.
-Higher resolution allows to explicitly compute atmospheric processes over a larger range of scales, and thus to compute more faithfully the dynamics of the global atmosphere.
+Higher resolution allows to explicitly compute atmospheric processes over a larger range

+- 25 of scales, and thus to compute more faithfully the dynamics of the global atmosphere.
 Examples of small scale features, which are relevant for NWP or climate research are cumulus clouds, gravity waves generated by orographic obstacles and convective clouds, or turbulent motions in the boundary layer.
 The advantages of higher resolution, however comes at higher costs and especially longer time-to-solution, which practically limits the maximum resolution that can be afforded in specific applications.
-In climate research most global simulations of the atmospheric circulations still use resolutions of a few tens of kilometers to about 200 km for simulations over decades to centuries.
+In climate research most global simulations of the atmospheric circulations still use resolutions of a few tens of - 30 kilometers to about 200 km for simulations over decades to centuries.
 But the most ambitious global simulations now reach already resolutions of ca. 5 km, which means that basic structures of tropical deep convection can be computed explicitly.
 Such simulations are still the exception and limited to short time periods, owing to the slow turnover in terms of simulated time per wall clock time unit.
-A specific reason for the limitation of such simulations in resolution or simulated time is that the computing codes of these numerical models have been developed and optimized for conventional central processing unit (CPU) architectures, while the most advanced and powerful computer systems employ now hybrid architectures with graphics processing units (GPUs).
+A specific reason for the limitation of such simulations in resolution or simulated time is that the computing codes of these numerical models have been developed and optimized for conventional central processing unit - 35 (CPU) architectures, while the most advanced and powerful computer systems employ now hybrid architectures with graphics processing units (GPUs).
 Thus the most powerful computing systems are effectively out of reach for most existing computing codes for numerical weather prediction and climate research.